globus-labs/cascade/docs/dynamics.rst

 using the learned surrogate and returns copies of the system at many timesteps for use by the Auditing code.

-Create a Dynamics class by defining what happens in each step of a process as a tuple:
+Create a Dynamics class by defining what happens in each stage of a process as a :class:`~cascade.dynamics.DynamicsStage`:

 1. *Which type of dynamics*, as an ASE Dynamics class (e.g., an optimizer or molecular dynamics method)
 2. *Maximum number of timesteps*.
 Use ``None`` to run until convergence is reached